Location60 Rue de Rivoli, 75004 Paris, France

 Project TeamMarc Ifrah, Stephen Saada, Neila Ben Menadi (intern)

-From the architect.
+Text description provided by the architects.
 Our challenge: turning an old bank into a modern optical store in an old, but trendy neighborhood of Paris, Le Marais.
 This project is the result of great team work between the firm and our clients.
 We designed the interior of the optical store in the spirit of the fifties adapted to meet the contemporary expectations of the customers.

 The store occupies the ground floor of an Haussmaniann building.
 Though the store is a large open space, its layout comprises several rooms as in an apartment: a waiting room, a living room, a kids room and the laboratory.
 The laboratory stands behind a glass wall, so customers can see the opticians at work on their state of the art equipment.
 Customers hence really feel at ease in this homy ambiance.
 To reinforce this layout, we painted the arch in black and used washed out yellow and blue colors on the walls.